MicrosoftDocs/learn/learn-pr/student-evangelism/collaborate-with-git/includes/0-introduction.md

 ## Learning objectives

-In this module, you'll:
+In this module, you will:

-- Clone a repository.
+- Clone a repository
-- Learn about pull requests and make one.
+- Learn about pull requests and make one
-- Stash changes.
+- Stash changes
-- Push your changes and update your repo by pulling.
+- Push your changes and update your repo by pulling

 ## Prerequisites

-None.
+None